JensDll/vue3-form-validation/README.md

   $onBlur(): void;
 };

-// The type of form in the example above would be const form: {
+// The type of form in the example above would therefore be const form: {
   name: TransformedField<string>;
   email: TransformedField<string>;